 - Students must major or minor in English

-- Students must submit 5 original pieces of at least 2 different genres (short fiction, poetry, creative non-fiction essay, or a selection of no more than 25 pages from a novel) to be evaluated by English faculty
+- Students must submit 5 original pieces (no more than 25 pages total) of at least 2 different genres (short fiction, poetry, creative non-fiction essay, or a selection from a novel) to be evaluated by English faculty

 - Students must perform a 10 minute prepared speech, or an oral interpretation including an original introduction to the literature.
 Students may also choose to compete by preparing a 5-7 minute impromptu speech (delivered in response to a provided prompt).

 - Students are required to be a member of the Berry College Forensics Union and compete while receiving the scholarship.

 - Students must display significant Model UN or

 simulation experience and submit an essay response to a prompt provided by

 - After a review of the application materials, selected students